 Strings, pipes and bass.
 Are the sounds we call music restricted to these elements?
 Of course not.
 It’s a big world out there, which means plenty of space to grow plenty of new, unique instruments.
+Even if you’ve just picked up a new guitar or drum set from somewhere like Instrumentfind.com, you will want to have a look at some of these more obscure, occasionally odd instruments from all over the world.
 For some you can probably guess what they are by looking at their names, for others their names are too weird to guess.
+Either way, what better time than now to begin learning a brand new instrument?
+You may want to think about having lessons on the congas if you’re looking to pick up a brand new skill that could serve you very well in life.
 In any case, as you’re reading this right now it’s highly likely that somebody out there is playing one of these instruments.
+They might have even rented them from somewhere similar to the lincoln music store.
 So just keep calm and love music.

 Today we return with a list of some really cool musical instruments that you might not know.
 And might just be in your local store.